-Variable name Description

-Soil Particles < 5 mm diameter

-Rock Inorganic particles ≥ 5 mm diameter

-Wood Woody organic material ≥ 5 mm diameter lying on the ground

-Litter Organic material lying on the ground
+Variable name Description Soil Particles < 5 mm diameter Rock Inorganic particles ≥ 5 mm diameter Wood Woody organic material ≥ 5 mm diameter lying on the ground; including roots vvoou belonging to stems that do not emerge from the subplot.
+Litter Organic material lying on the ground such as grass, leaves, and pine needles.
 Desiccated organic material from previous calendar year.
-Desiccated vascular

-Standing Dead plant species from the same calendar year that can be identified to genus and

-species should be included as a species

-Water Standing or flowing water

-Lichen Fungus and cyanobacteria or green algae

-Moss Typically small (1 - 10 cm but up to 50 cm), soft plants of the division Bryoptera

-Other non- Fungus other than lichen

-vascular rungus other than lichen

-Scat Animal dung

-Overstony An estimate of the total vegetation greater than or equal to 3 m above the 1-

-Overstory m nested subplot; should include species not rooted in the nested subplot
+Desiccated vascular Standing Dead plant species from the same calendar year that can be identified to genus and species should be included as a species Water Standing or flowing water Lichen Fungus and cyanobacteria or green algae Moss Typically small (1 - 10 cm but up to 50 cm), soft plants of the division Bryoptera Other non- Fungus other than lichen vascular Scat Animal dung, make note of species it orginated from if possible in comments Overstory An estimate of the total vegetation greater than or equal to 3 m above the 1-m 2 nested subplot; should include species not rooted in the nested subplot c.
+Measure and record plant species data.